GhostFlying/LocationReportEnabler/README.md

 *If you do not have problems using the first one, just skip this.*

-For some users who use the locker of sim PIN or others, the origin one may change the settting a little early.
-And there is an alternative version changing it after the sim card is ready, this may should be tested for some time and need a more sensetive permission.
+For some users who use the locker of sim PIN or others, the origin one may change the setting a little early.
+And this is an alternative version changing it after the sim card is ready, this may should be tested for some time and need a more sensetive permission.

+Beside above, this version is only set the gms.sim.operator.numeric to 310030 for experiment.
+It showed the same function but have less side effect.

 Download: https://drive.google.com/file/d/0BxNnvIFWQpP2SjhBRWRRSzFkQms/view?usp=sharing